Sjmhrp/ARM-Base64-Base64-Decoder/README.md

   All of the shellcode in the payload must be in the .text section

-  In addition to this the execution of the payload starts in ARM mode, not Thumb mode
+  In addition to this, the execution of the payload starts in ARM mode, not Thumb mode